-We have audited the separate and consolidated financial statements of AX Group p.l.c. (the "Company") and its subsidiaries (the "Group"), set on pages 19 to 70, which comprise the separate and consolidated statements of financial position as at 31 October 2020, and the separate and consolidated statements of comprehensive income, the separate and consolidated statements of changes in equity and the separate and consolidated statements of cash flows for the year then ended, and notes to the separate and consolidated financial statements, including a summary of significant accounting policies.
+We have audited the separate and consolidated financial statements of AX Group p.l.c. (the "Company") and its subsidiaries (the "Group"), set on pages 62 to 110, which comprise the separate and consolidated statements of financial position as at 31 October 2020, and the separate and consolidated statements of comprehensive income, the separate and consolidated statements of cash flows for the year then ended, and notes to the separate and consolidated financial statements, including a summary of significant accounting policies.